poppy-project/poppy-docs/en/installation-for-advanced-users/README.md

 **Note: Though first situation is a "standard case", the second and third ones are affordable only by advanced users who have a good comprehension of the global system.**

-## Install the Python Interpreter and Poppy softwares
+## Install the Python Interpreter and Poppy software

 Poppy is run by Python computer code.
 Depending on your operating system you will have to install Python and in any case you'll have to install the required software libraries.